Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 - Create sketches, profiles, or likenesses of posed subjects or photographs, using any combination of freehand drawing, mechanical assembly kits, and computer imaging.

-What Fine Artists, Including Painters, Sculptors and Illustrators Should Be Good At
+What Fine Artists, Including Painters, Sculptors, and Illustrators Should Be Good At

 - Originality - The ability to come up with unusual or clever ideas about a given topic or situation, or to develop creative ways to solve a problem.